-In Japan, chocolate became widespread rapidly during the period from the 1920s to the 1930s.
+Chocolate candy became widespread rapidly from the 1920s to the 1930s in Japan.

-However, after that, Japanese people had a difficult time getting chocolate candy, because the import of cacao beans dropped sharply due to World War Ⅱ.
+However, after that, Japanese people had difficulty getting chocolate because the import of cacao beans dropped sharply due to World War Ⅱ.

 Meiji Marble Chocolate

-In 1960 when the import of cacao beans to Japan was totally liberalized, Japanese food manufacturers began creating a wide range of chocolate candies.
+In 1960 when the import of cacao beans to Japan was liberalized, food manufacturers began creating various chocolate treats.

-The outer sugar coating is crumbly and its original aim was to prevent the chocolate inside from melting by summer heat.
+The outer sugar coating is crumbly, and its original aim was to prevent the chocolate inside from melting in the summer heat.

-However, thanks to the bright, fascinating colorfulness that quickly catches the eye, Meiji Marble Chocolate was able to gain tremendous popularity among children.
+However, thanks to the bright, fascinating colorfulness that quickly caught the eye, Meiji Marble Chocolate was able to gain tremendous popularity among children.

-The chocolate grains don’t have a strong cacao flavor.
-Since the Japanese treat is quite milky with a gentle sweetness, anyone from adults to children can enjoy it.
+These chocolate grains don’t have a strong cacao flavor.
+Instead, the treat is milky with a gentle sweetness, so anyone from adults to children can like it.

-In fact, Meiji Marble Chocolate has now become one of the most loved chocolate candies in Japan.
+In fact, Meiji Marble Chocolate has become one of Japan’s most-loved chocolate candies now.